-1. How many proposals will be funded by the initiative in the first round?
+1. How many proposals will be funded by the initiative in Round 2?

-No more than 8 positions across campus, and no more than an additional two in the Medical School, will be funded by the initiative in the initial round.
+No more than 8 positions across campus will be funded by the initiative in Round 2 (excluding hires in the Medical School, which has its own allotment; proposals that involve collaborations between the Medical School and other units are welcome, as in Round 1).
 The actual number may be smaller, however, depending on the hiring configurations of successful proposals and on the fit of first-round proposals with the goals of the initiative.
-The bulk of the initiative's positions-up to 20 in total, with a potential 4 additional in the Medical School-are reserved for future selection rounds, to support ongoing and thoughtful work on planning and collaboration within and across units.
+The remainder of the initiative's 20 total positions are reserved for the final round (Round 3), to support ongoing and thoughtful work on planning and collaboration within and across units.